Helping a School Make Contact with an Astronaut on the ISS

 Maggie Hassan, NH State Governor, Visiting ASD SPARK

-It was very rewarding and a lot of fun for John and me to participate in SPARK day at the Nashua Academy for Science and Design.
-I hope the we’ll have a chance to do this again in the future.
+It was very rewarding and fun for John and me to participate in SPARK day at the Nashua Academy for Science and Design.
+I hope we’ll have a chance to do this again.

 Encouraging folks in your area to take a class such as this one is a great way to “give back” to our hobby.